Serotonin–norepinephrine reuptake inhibitor: Contraindications

 SNRIs are contraindicated in patients taking MAOIs within the last two weeks due to the increased risk of serotonin syndrome, which can be life-threatening.
 Other drugs and substances that should be avoided due to increased risk of serotonin syndrome when combined with an SNRI include: other anti-depressants, anti-convulsants, analgesics, antiemetic agents, anti-migraine medications, methylene blue, linezolid, Lithium, St. John's wort, ecstasy, and LSD.
 Signs and symptoms of serotonin syndrome include: hyperthermia, rigidity, myoclonus, autonomic instability with fluctuating vital signs, and mental status changes that include extreme agitation progressing to delirium and coma.

 Due to the effects of increased norepinephrine levels and, therefore, higher noradrenergic activity, pre-existing hypertension should be controlled before treatment with SNRIs and blood pressure periodically monitored throughout treatment.
 Duloxetine has also been associated with cases of liver failure and should not be prescribed to patients with chronic alcohol use or liver disease.
 Studies have found that Duloxetine can increase liver function tests three times above their upper normal limit.
 Patients with coronary artery disease should caution the use of SNRIs.
 Furthermore, due to some SNRIs' actions on obesity, patients with major eating disorders such as anorexia nervosa or bulimia should not be prescribed SNRIs.
 Duloxetine and milnacipran are also contraindicated in patients with uncontrolled narrow-angle glaucoma, as they have been shown to increase incidence of mydriasis.

+SNRIs should not be used to treat depressive episodes in Bipolar disorder I and should only be used to treat depression in Bipolar disorder II with caution and accompanied by mood stabilizers to avoid hypomania.

 Side effects

-Because the SNRIs and SSRIs act in similar ways to elevate serotonin levels, they share many side effects, though to varying degrees.
-The most common side effects include nausea/vomiting, sweating, loss of appetite, dizziness, headache, increase in suicidal thoughts, and sexual dysfunction.
+Since SNRIs and SSRIs act in similar ways to elevate serotonin levels, they share many side effects, though to varying degrees.
+Some common side effects include nausea, dry mouth, dizziness, sweating, increased blood pressure, loss of appetite, headache, increase in suicidal thoughts, and sexual dysfunction.
 Elevation of norepinephrine levels can sometimes cause anxiety, mildly elevated pulse, and elevated blood pressure.
 However, norepinephrine-selective antidepressants, such as reboxetine and desipramine, have successfully treated anxiety disorders.
 People at risk for hypertension and heart disease should monitor their blood pressure.